Erase to Improve: Erasable Reinforcement Learning for Search-Augmented LLMs: experiment

 \subsection{Main Results}

 \paragraph{Offline evaluation} Table~\ref{tab:main_result} shows that ESearch sets a new SOTA on four multi-hop QA datasets, consistently surpassing strong baselines with Qwen2.5; with three billion parameters, it gains +6.06\% EM and +9.94\% F1 on average, rising to +4.78\% EM and +6.56\% F1 with seven billion parameters. \paragraph{Online evaluation} We evaluate models using a continuously updated search engine instead of a static knowledge base.
 Online retrieval improves nearly all methods by providing fresher, more comprehensive information.
 ESearch consistently surpasses baselines, achieving +10.90\% EM and +13.18\% F1 for Qwen2.5-3B, and +5.98\% EM and +7.88\% F1 for Qwen2.5-7B.
 Across scales, ESearch delivers the largest relative gains, demonstrating superior adaptability and robustness in dynamic environments. \paragraph{Comparison with classical reinforcement learning algorithms} To further assess the effectiveness of ERL, we conduct a direct comparison with two classical reinforcement learning algorithms: PPO and GRPO, both of which rely solely on task-level success as the reward signal.
 Experimental results, summarized in Table~\ref{tab:RL_comparison} and Figure~\ref{fig:training_dynamics}, demonstrate that ERL consistently and substantially outperforms PPO and GRPO on both the 3B and 7B models.
+Compared to PPO, GRPO demonstrates faster learning speed and reward acquisition during training but tends to suffer from instability and potential collapse in the later stages of Search Agent tasks.
+In contrast, ERL achieves higher learning efficiency than PPO while maintaining training stability.